LaurentTrk/extension/README.md

 interface Signer extends SignerInterface {
   // no specific signer extensions, exposes the `sign` interface for use by
   // the polkadot-js API, confirming the Signer interface for this API }

+// a decrypter that communicates with the extension via sendMessage interface Decrypter extends DecrypterInterface {
+  // Decrypts a message using the private key of a given account identified by its ss-58 encoded address.
+  // The message should have been encrypted using `@polkadot/util-crypto`'s `encrypt` function.
+  decrypt: (payload: DecryptPayload) => Promise<DecrypterResult>;
+}
 ```